ImpowerGames/impower/packages/sparkdown/src/inkjs/README.md

     You know what.
     How long since we've seen each other?
     ```
+---

-## 3. Front Matter can be specified by surrounding a block of text with `---`
+### 3. Front Matter can be specified by surrounding a block of text with `---`

 Front Matter can be used to conveniently store multiline metadata about a story.

-In sparkdown, this metadata is used to populate the title page when exporting the the story as a screenplay.
+In sparkdown, this metadata is used to populate the title page when exporting the story as a screenplay.

 The compiler will automatically convert all front matter fields to `# key: value` tags.
-However, unlike regular # tags, front matter cannot contain any inline logic, only plain text.
+However, unlike regular `#` tags, front matter cannot contain any inline logic, only plain text.

 ```
 ---